jerryyangboyu/AS_classes/README.md

 ## Environment
 - Python 3.8.1
 - Typing library required
-- This program is being fully test on Windows platform
+- This program is being fully tested on Windows platform

 ## File structures
 - AS_classes